Learn more about hiking 115 miles in Cuyahoga Valley National Park during the Full on CVNP Challenge!

 How would you like to hike 115 miles?

 As a beginner hiker, this may seem impossible.

 But what if you split it up over four months?
 Way more doable!

-This is the premise of the Full on CVNP2 Challenge that I completed last year.
+This is the premise of the Full on CVNP2 Challenge that I completed in 2021.
 I’ve reviewed each trail in the challenge to give you some different routes throughout the national park.
-I credit this trail challenge as completing it created the momentum for me to start this blog and kick-started my love of Ohio trails.
+I credit this trail challenge as kicking off my love of hiking!
+Completing it created the momentum for me to start this blog and kick-started my love of Ohio trails.